A Slice of Danish

 Copenhagen, the spiritual home of the bicycle.
 I’ve come home!

-We joined the weekend throng of tourists swarming through the city centres attractions.
+We joined the weekend throng of tourists swarming through the city center’s attractions.
 Looking for distraction and entertainment.
-My democratic sensibilities are easily offended, there’s only so many castles, palaces and churches I can take.
+My democratic sensibilities are easily offended, there are only so many castles, palaces, and churches I can take.

-We left Copenhagen early morning to be hit by a fierce thunderstorm with hail, lightening and all the trimmings.
+We left Copenhagen early morning to be hit by a fierce thunderstorm with hail, lightning, and all the trimmings.
 Soaked, we consoled ourselves with stories of those times we cycled through worse conditions.

 Cyclists are optimists; the weather is always clearing.